-It seemed like the Body Glove cruises are the first to load up on the pier with the rest of the fishing and outdoor boating tours at the Kona pier.
+It seemed like the Body Glove cruises are the first to load up on the pier with the rest of the fishing and outdoor boating tours at the Kona town pier.
 Walking towards the pier where the ship was docked fronts a wonderful panoramic view of Kailua Kona town and the coastline with the sun starting to peak out behind the hills of Holualoa.
 The views were beautiful and a perfect setting for taking a wonderful photo of the town and coastline.

-Once we boarded, we immediately found a nice seating area and headed directly to the breakfast buffet.
+Once we boarded, we immediately found a nice seating area and headed directly to the breakfast food buffet.
 The food service was nice with an array of fresh tropical fruits and juices, pastries and breads, yogurt, cheese and eggs.
 The bar tender also offer to make some complimentary smoothie drinks which was a perfect way to start the morning.
 We took our drinks out to the front of the ship and spotted a large green turtle floating close by, what a great start we were already having even prior to the ship sailing.

 Morning at Kona Pier and views